b9Joker108/hummingbird_style/weblog/2025/december/december_v1_2025.md

 **Sami Pienimäki of Jolla, tell me all about them please?**

-Sami Pienimäki is a Finnish entrepreneur and co‑founder of Jolla, best known as the long‑time CEO steering the Sailfish OS project that grew out of Nokia’s MeeGo efforts.
+[Sami Pienimäki](https://fi.wikipedia.org/w/index.php?title=Sami_Pienim%C3%A4ki&oldid=22013954) (b.
+1976) is a Finnish entrepreneur and co‑founder of Jolla, best known as the long‑time CEO steering the Sailfish OS project that grew out of Nokia’s MeeGo efforts.
 [1][2] His career revolves around keeping an independent, Linux‑based mobile OS alive in a market dominated by Android and iOS.
 [1][3]

 **Background and role at Jolla**